SonarSource/gh-action-lt-backlog/MoveCardToReview/ReadMe.md

-# RequestReview
+# MoveCardToReview

-Move fixed issue or PR card to "Review in progress" column and assign it to the reviewer.
+Move fixed issue or PR card to `Review in progress` column and assign it to the reviewer.

 If relevant card does not exist, a new one is created in the selected GitHub project column.